-Cycling in the Lofoten Islands is one of those bucket list experiences that you need to try.
-This once-in-a-lifetime tour will take you through beautiful coastal scenery and picturesque fishing hamlets and towns like Henningsvaer (the Venice of the Lofoten Islands).
+Cycling in the Lofoten Islands is certainly one of those bucket list experiences that you need to try.
+This once-in-a-lifetime tour will take you through beautiful coastal scenery with towering peaks rising straight from the sea, small farms and picturesque fishing hamlets.
+Visit towns like Henningsvaer, the Venice of the Lofoten Islands, and Nusfjord, a UNESCO protected historic fishermen's village.
 You will cycle past Stone Age settlements, art galleries, the world's northernmost golf course and old boathouses.

 At a glance

 - Mainly flat cycling with options to extend cycling or to take rest days

 Arrive in Bodø - Coastal steamer to Svolvær - Storvågan

 Fly from either Oslo, Bergen or Stavanger to Bodø.
 Collect your rental bike in Bodø in plenty of time before taking the Hurtigruten Coastal Steamer from Bodø at 15.00, arriving at Svolvær at 21.00.
 Enjoy a gentle 4 mile (7km) bike ride from Svolvær to Storvågan and stay overnight in a spacious and comfortable Rorbu cabin with shared bathroom and living room for 2 nights.

 Day 2 (Sat):

 Storvågan - Loop ride to Henningsvær or optional boat trip

 Hop on your bike and head south to visit the pretty fishing village of Henningsvær where the last 8 km to Henningsvær is on a smaller and quieter winding road.